dougyb83/Lunas-Leopard-Geckos/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
-- [JavaScript](https://www.javascript.com) used for user interaction on the site.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.